VISION: Protecting People, Their Property, and Their Rights

 - Providing and maintaining a jail

 The Delaware County Sheriff’s Office has mutual aid relationships with other law enforcement agencies to help provide coverage and safety at all times for all residents.
-Delaware County consists of 459 square miles, including 1,763 miles of roadways.
-Also, did you know the word “sheriff” actually comes from the Old English words shire reeve, meaning an official who kept the king’s peace in the countryside?
+Fun Fact: the word “sheriff” comes from the Old English words “shire” and “reeve,” meaning an official who kept the king’s peace in the countryside.
+Now you know!

 History: see a complete list of all of Delaware County’s 41 Sheriffs, including bios, years of service, and photos by visiting the History of the DCSO

 Line of Duty Death: read the story of our only deputy to die in the line of duty here.